Committee of recommendation

-Marjan Minnesma is the ‘queen of sustainability’ of the Netherlands and on several occasions has been chosen to be the number 1 of the Trouw Sustainable Top-100 several times (the ranking of the most influential Dutch person in the area of sustainability).
-As president of the action organisation Urgenda, she is a strong advocate to make the Netherlands more sustainable.
-Previously, amongst other things, Marjan has been active at Novem (precursor of RVO.nl), Greenpeace and sustainability institutions like IVM and Drift.
+Marjan Minnesma is the “sustainability queen” of the Netherlands and has been voted number 1 in the Trouw Sustainable Top-100 several times; the list of the most influential Dutch people in the field of sustainability.
+As director of Urgenda, the action organization with the slogan Together Faster Sustainable, she is fully committed to making the Netherlands more sustainable.
+Previously, Marjan worked at Novem (predecessor RVO.nl), Greenpeace and sustainability institutes such as IVM and Drift.

 Carlos de Bourbon de Parme

-Prince Carlos is son to princess Irene, sister of the former Queen Beatrix.
-Currently, Carlos is president of the Institute for Sustainable Innovation & Development (INSID).
-The INSID is an independent foundation which has the acceleration of sustainability as a goal.
-One of his ancillary activities is chairing the foundation Nederland Krijgt Nieuwe Energie, which is aiming to induce an acceleration in the transition towards more clean energy.
+Prince Carlos is the son of Princess Irene, the sister of Princess Beatrix.
+Carlos is currently director of the INSID, the Institute for Sustainable Innovation & Development.
+The INSID is an independent foundation with the aim of accelerating sustainability.
+One of his additional positions is the chairmanship of the Netherlands gets New Energy foundation, with the aim of accelerating the transition to clean energy.

-Willem Lageweg is a farmer’s son from Hellevoetsluis.
-After a long career at Rabobank, he has been the director of MVO Nederland for ten years.
-Besides of that, he is also active in the field of multicultural society and at Women on Wings, a social enterprise that focuses on the economic independence of women in India.
-He is still a consultant and director at MVO Nederland and continues to work for a sustainable, inclusive society.
+Willem Lageweg is a farmer’s son from Hellevoetsluis, happily married to Marleen and proud father of three children.
+After a long career at Rabobank, he was director of CSR Netherlands for more than ten years.
+In addition, he is active in the field of multicultural society and at Women on Wings, a social enterprise that focuses on the economic independence of women in India.
+He is still an advisor and director at MVO Nederland and continues to work for a sustainable, inclusive society.

-Antoine Heideveld is director at Het Groene Brein and is seen as one of the sustainability experts in the field of education and business.
-Besides that Antoine takes place in our Committee of Recommendation of Morgen, he is a member of our Advisory Board and one of the founders of the LHUMP*.
-Heideveld studied Ecology and Evolutionary Biology at the UvA and taught Sustainable Development for several years at that same university.
+Antoine Heideveld is currently director at Het Groene Brein and is seen as one of the sustainability experts in the field of education and business.
+Antoine is one of the founders of the LHUMP*.
+Heideveld studied Ecology and Evolutionary Biology at the UVA and taught Sustainable Development at the same university for years.

-* Morgen was founded in 1993 by local student environmental organizations from different cities.
-The association was named LHUMP until 2010: the ‘Landelijk Hogeschool en Universitair Milieu Platform’.
+*Studenten voor Morgen was founded in 1993 by local student environmental organizations from different cities.
+Until 2010 the association was called LHUMP: the National University College and University Environment Platform.